Waltika/CitizenX/doc/CITIZENX-ARCHITECTURE-SUMMARY.md

   - The `/api/annotations` endpoint fetches annotations from sharded and legacy nodes, ensuring compatibility during migration.
   - Mobile browsers (e.g., Chrome on Android) are detected using `/android|iphone|ipad|ipod|mobile/i.test(userAgent)` and redirected to `/view-annotations`, as they cannot install extensions.
   - Fixed an issue where Chrome on Android was incorrectly identified as non-Chrome by correcting the user-agent check in `check-extension.js`.
+  - Fixed an issue where `/api/annotations` returned `{"error":"No annotations found for this URL"}` for valid URLs (e.g., `https://www.aaa.com/International`) due to overzealous deduplication.
+Resolved by clearing `annotationCache` and `loadedAnnotations` per request, increasing the fetch timeout to 5000ms, and adding debug logging in `gun-server.js`.
+The endpoint now retrieves annotations correctly, matching the extension’s behavior.
 - **SSR Limitation**: The `/view-annotations` endpoint fails to render due to `AnnotationList` using React hooks (`useState`), which are not supported in server-side rendering.
 A temporary workaround (`AnnotationListServer.tsx`) was reverted to focus on scalability and security.

 ### Sharing (Req 10)